All hops show 100% packet loss

 In some case, you may need to disable the network firewall to allow PingPlotter (and similar applications like "PING" and "TRACERT") to work.
-Often, you might start out by completely disabling the firewall for a short period of time, to verify that the firewall is the thing blocking PingPlotter, and once you determine that this is the cuplrit, reenable the firewall and search for settings that allow PingPlotter to work.
+Often, you might start out by completely disabling the firewall for a short period of time to verify the firewall is the thing blocking PingPlotter.
+Once you determine this is

 Here are a few specific solutions for firewalls that have been known to inhibit PingPlotter results:

 - If you have a Cisco ASA Firewall, you may need to add an inbound Allow ACL.
 You can find some background information on how to do this here.

 - If you have a FortiGate Firewall, you may need to create a simple "Permit ICMP Any" ACL.
 Consult your command manual for information on correct syntax.